martinaguero/digideal-ui/web/src/API.md

 ### Introduction
 The API of **_DigiDeal_** parses high-level (natural) language contracts.
-The text displayed in the preview is the the body of the message that receives the server.
+The text displayed in the preview is the body of the message that the server receives.
-Currently, it can parse the first type of contract (the one created with the form), however, the engine is designed to work with any kind of contract.
+Currently, it can parse the first type of contract (the one created from the form).
+However, the engine is designed to work with any kind of contract.
 The length, parties, conditions, currencies of a contract can be configured infinitely, it only requires a [Xtext] compatible grammar.
-On the next section, the grammar that is behind the default parser.
+On the next section, the grammar behind the default parser.

 &nbsp;
 ### Grammar